 The V-42 stiletto, inspired by the Fairbairn-Sykes fighting knife, was a thin, double-edged blade designed especially for close combat.
 The blade, just over 7 inches long, is similar to the F-S fighting knife in purpose and style.
-The addition of a pommel capable of crushing an opponent’s helmet makes this blade especially deadly.
+The addition of a pommel capable of crushing an opponent’s Motorcycle Helmets makes this blade especially deadly.
 This blade was issued to the First Special Service Force of the United States and Canada.

 Both edges of the blade were hollow ground to improve utility purposes.
 Despite the attempt to improve the knife’s slicing ability, the V-42’s thin blade rarely stood up utilitarian tasks such as cutting through rope.

 Unlike the previous two knives, the Ka-Bar was crafted with two purposes in mind: combat and utility.
 This popular knife, first used by American Marines during World War II, features a much broader blade than the thin stiletto style favored for combat alone.
 The 7-inch blade is suitable for combat as well as common field tasks like slicing wire and forcing open tough annunciation crates without buckling under pressure.